modules-guide/site/goals.md

 <div id="goals"><h3>What are our goals?</h3></div>

-Not all of these items are requirements, but they are articulated
+Not all of these are requirements, but they are goals that have come from various stakeholders.

 #### 1. Backwards compatibility